Nova Scotia, May 2025 - Job market snapshot

 Cape Breton

-The number of jobs in Southern was up by a modest 300 (+0.6%) over the last 12 months.
-New job growth this year is entirely due to new full-time employment.
-The labour force (those working or looking for work) shrunk by 300 (-0.5%) compared to a year ago.
-The region's unemployment rate fell to 7.0% in February from 8.0% the same month the year prior.
+The number of jobs in Annapolis Valley declined by 4,600 (-7.1%) over the last 12 months.
+The majority of the decline in employment this year is due to loss of part-time employment.
+The labour force (those working or looking for work) dropped by 4,100 (-6.0%) compared to a year ago.
+The region's unemployment rate grew to 6.3% in May from 5.2% the same month the year prior.
 What else is happening in this region?

 Date modified: